gacha/hamster_time/README.md

 # HamsterTime

-Upload your time tracking from "Hamster Time Tracker" to "Pivotaltracker" time shifts.
+Upload your time tracking from "Hamster Time Tracker" to "Pivotal Tracker" time shifts.

 ## Installation

     $ git pull
     $ bundle
-		$ vim .env
+Add file `.env` with configuration

 	HAMSTER_DB_PATH: ~/.local/share/hamster-applet/hamster.db
 	PIVOTAL_USERNAME: <your username>
 	PIVOTAL_PASSWORD: <your password>

 ## Usage
+Run with specific date or it will publish yesterday's work.

     $./bin/hamster_time <12.8.2013>

+## Notes

 Categories in Hamster should be the in the same name as projects in Pivotal tracker.

+## License

+Available for use under the [MIT License](http://en.wikipedia.org/wiki/MIT_License)

 ## Contributing